jparyani/mediagoblin/docs/hackinghowto.rst

 `training missions <http://openhatch.org/missions/>`_ which are designed to help you learn how to use these tools.

-If you're new to tar, diff and patch, we highly recommend you sign up with OpenHatch and do the missions.
+If you're new to tar, diff, patch and git, we highly recommend you sign up with OpenHatch and do the missions.